Important information - the value of investments and the income from them can go down as well as up, so you may get back less than you invest.

 This means starting young and paying in as much as you can throughout your working life.
 To retire at 55, you need a ‘jam tomorrow’ mentality and cut back on discretionary spending today — whether that’s holidays, new cars or the latest smartphone.

 So how much can you stash into a pension?
-In the 2024/25 tax year, most people can contribute up to £60,000 a year into a pension (or up to the value of their annual salary if lower) and receive tax relief at their marginal rate.
-This is particularly beneficial for higher-rate and additional-rate taxpayers, who effectively boost contributions by 40% or 45%.
-However, it’s worth noting that this £60,000 annual allowance is reduced for those earning over £200,000.
+In the 2025/26 tax year, most people can contribute up to £60,000 a year into a pension (or up to the value of their annual salary if lower) and receive tax relief at their marginal rate.
+This is particularly beneficial for higher-rate and additional-rate taxpayers, who receive a government top-up of 40% or 45%.
+However, it’s worth noting that this £60,000 annual allowance is reduced for those earning over £200,000 and it includes your employer's contributions as well as your own.

 - More on pension allowances

-Employers also contribute to workplace pensions.
-If your employer offers a matching scheme, where they increase contributions if you do, make sure you take full advantage of this to get the maximum employer payment.
+If your employer offers a matching scheme, where they increase contributions if you do, make sure you take full advantage of this where possible to get the maximum employer payment.
 You wouldn’t turn down a pay rise so don’t miss out on these pension contributions.

 Don’t rely solely on pensions

-If you want to stop work at 55, then it can help to have other savings beyond pensions to help bridge the income gap between stopping work and when the State Pension and any other Defined Benefit (DB) pensions kick in.
+If you want to stop work at 55, then it can help to have other savings beyond pensions to bridge the income gap between stopping work and when the State Pension and any other DB pensions kick in.

 ISAs are particularly useful.
 You can withdraw funds at any time, without triggering a tax charge.
-Each adult can currently save £20,000 a year into ISAs — and this can be split between cash and stocks and shares, although there is speculation that the cash element of this may be reduced in the next Budget.
+Each adult can currently save £20,000 a year into ISAs — and this can be split between cash and stocks and shares.
+However, there are plans to reduce cash ISA contributions to £12,000 per year from 2027.

-A couple using both ISA allowances could essentially shelter up to £400,000 from tax — and the income from these investments can supplement early retirement income, without affecting pension contribution limits.
+A couple could essentially shelter up to £40,000 per year from tax in stocks and shares ISAs — and the income from these investments can supplement early retirement income, without affecting pension contribution limits.

 Go for growth